Setup for examples

 Choosing a Modification Approach

 Good news first: every committed change to a DuckLake table creates a snapshot.
 Whether you use rows_insert(), replace_table(), or raw SQL, DuckLake records what changed and you can time-travel back to any earlier state.
 (Earlier versions of this vignette said the rows_* functions skip versioning – that is not true in DuckLake v1.0.)
-The choice between the two styles is about what kind of change you are making, not about whether it is audited.
+The choice between the styles is about what kind of change you are making, not about whether it is audited.

 For incremental changes: the rows_* functions